tgenovese/careful-server/README.md

 npm test
 ```

-Watch the source or test files and run the tests on changes:
+Watch the source and test files and run the tests on changes:

 ```bash
 npm run tdd